 The Slovene language exams are composed of a written and an oral section.
 For both sections you will have to prove your identity by means of valid photo identification.
 For the written section of the exam you will need a pen; you may not use any other aids.
 Candidates take the advanced level exam on computers (provided by the Examination Centre).

-The written and the oral section of the basic level exam are usually administered the same day, while at the advanced level the two sections are administered over two (usually consecutive) days.
+The written and the oral section of the breakthrough and the basic level exam are usually administered the same day, while at the intermediate level and advanced level the two sections are administered over two (usually consecutive) days.

 If the candidate fails the exam, s/he will receive a statement of results.